Graph Sensitivity under Join and Decomposition: Introduction

 In this paper we formalize definitions from~\cite{GarciaMarco-Knauer-22} and~\cite{Huang-19}, describe graph sensitivity under the join operation and a partition into stable blocks, and apply these results to give general constructions of sensitive and insensitive graph families.
 We investigate the sensitivity of several explicit, mostly non-regular, families, some of which serve as models for citation, transportation, or neural networks, and find sensitive and insensitive subfamilies occurring within singly- and doubly-indexed families of graphs in a variety of ways.
 We are aware of two other references that consider sensitivity of nonregular families using a graph operation.
 Both use a spectral approach as in~\cite{Huang-19} to analyze Cartesian products: of connected signed graphs one of which is bipartite in \cite{HLL-21}, and of paths in~\cite{ZH-24}.
-More details of the contents are as follows.

-In~\cref{defs} after preliminary definitions we present a few examples of sensitive and insensitive graph families, and the definition of \textit{$k$-sensitivity}, $\sigma_k(G)$, of a graph $G$ for $k \geq 1$ as the minimum of the maximum degrees of induced subgraphs on $\alpha(G)+k$ vertices (see the second concluding remark in~\cite{Huang-19} and Question (5.1) in~\cite{ZH-24}).
+More details of the contents of this paper are as follows.
+In~\cref{defs} after preliminary definitions we present a few examples of sensitive and insensitive graph families, and the definition of \textit{$k$-sensitivity}, $\sigma_k(G)$, of a nonempty graph $G$ for $1 \leq k \leq |V_G|-\alpha(G)$ as the minimum of the maximum degrees of induced subgraphs on $\alpha(G)+k$ vertices (see the second concluding remark in~\cite{Huang-19} and Question (5.1) in~\cite{ZH-24}).

 Results about joins are in~\cref{joins}.
 We describe the sensitivity of the join of any two graphs in~\cref{sensitivity-join-edges}, and apply this to the join of two or more copies of a graph (\cref{doublegraph}) and to the join with a complete graph (\cref{Kn-join-G}).
 In~\cref{n-cone gensensitivity} we specialize to describe the sensitivity of the join of an empty graph, $\compl{K}_n$, with any graph $G$ in terms of $n$, the $k$-sensitivities of $G$, and/or $\alpha(G)$ - depending on how $n$ compares to $|V_G|$ and $\alpha(G)$ - including further refining $\sigma(\compl{K}_n \vee G)$ when $n\leq \alpha(G)$.
 The results about $\sigma(\compl{K}_n \vee G)$ are summarized in~\cref{number line}.
 In addition, when $G$ is a regular graph of degree $d$ on $m$ vertices and $n\geq 2m-d-1$ we show $\sigma(\compl{K}_n \vee G)=n-m+d+1$ (\cref{n-cone-lower-bound}). \cref{joins} also includes some general constructions and numerous examples.
 For instance, we show that joining a family of empty graphs to a graph (\cref{sens-n-cones}) and joining an empty graph to a sensitive family (\cref{n-cone-sens-families}) both result in a sensitive family.
 We compute sensitivity and/or determine (in)sensitivity for several indexed families, including certain generalized joins - e.g., complete bipartite and multipartite graphs (\cref{complete-bipartite-sens,complete-multipartite-sens,complete-reg-multipartite}) and some generalized windmill graphs (\cref{windmill,genwindmill}).